top of page

 Why Homeschooling Parents Search for a Dyslexia-Friendly Curriculum

-Many homeschooling families come to a point where they realize their child isn't learning to read or spell as expected.
-Sometimes you may notice that an older sibling or a younger sibling has been much easier to teach.
+Many homeschooling families reach a point where they realize their child isn't learning to read or spell as expected.
+You may notice that an older sibling or a younger sibling has been much easier to teach.

-Maybe reading causes tears.
-Maybe spelling tests are a nightmare.
+Reading might cause tears.
+Spelling tests could feel like a nightmare.
 You might wonder: Is this dyslexia?
 If that sounds familiar, you're not alone.

 Quick Answer: What’s the Best Reading Curriculum for a Dyslexic Child?